Now Reading

 20141116_8163

-I went with what I would do for any long braise — sear the meat, add the aromatics, red wine, and stock, and let it cook slowly, until fall-off-the-bone tender.
+In this recipe, we go with what we would do for any long braise — sear the meat, add the aromatics, red wine, and stock, and let it cook slowly, until fall-off-the-bone tender.

-I cooked the lamb neck for a good two hours in the oven.
-It created the most scrumptious sauce, which I then reduced and drizzled over the meat.
-I served the lamb neck over fregola sarda (a Sardinian toasted pasta), which acts like a sponge to soak up the flavors (use Israeli couscous if you can’t find fregola).
+We cooked the lamb neck for a good two hours in the oven.
+It created a deeply flavorful sauce, which we then reduced and drizzled over the meat, and served the lamb neck over Fregola Sarda.

 20141117_8378

-Added thinly sliced preserved lemons (refer to this post for making preserved lemons), which added a really nice brightness to the dish.
+Added thinly sliced preserved lemons, which added a really nice brightness to the dish.
 Garnish with chopped mint or parsley if you like.

 20141117_8357